CS5001-khoury/LivingTempatures/instructions/README.md

 AG - Auto-graded
 MG - Manually graded

+> [!IMPORTANT]
+> You will see that there are only 2 autograded points, and 2 manually graded points.
+As a reminder,
+> the manual graded won't happen until after you pass the autograder.
+A 2(ag) and 2 (mg) split
+> will be more common for assignments as we move forward.

 ### Submission Reminder 🚨
 For manually graded elements, we only guarantee time to submit for a regrade IF you submit by the DUE DATE.
 Submitting late may mean it isn't possible for the MG to be graded before the AVAILABLE BY DATE, removing any windows for your to resubmit in time.
 While it will be graded, it is always best to submit by the due date, so you have full opportunity to improve your grade.